christianmolnar/mypersonalassistant/shared/areas/Performance_Check-Ins/copilot_area_docs/performance_check_in_structure.md

 ### Diversity & Inclusion (D&I) Core Priority
 - **Required Content**: Specific actions and their impact on creating a more diverse and inclusive workplace
-- **Approach**: Reflect specifically on the D&I Core Priority from your previous Connect
+- **Approach**: Reflect specifically on the D&I Core Priority from your previous Performance_Check-In
 - **Focus**: Include both formal initiatives and informal actions that contributed to inclusion
 - **Best Practice**: Document advocacy efforts, mentoring, inclusive meeting practices, and other cultural contributions